deronaucoin/pfquiz/README.md

 The SQL section answers are found under sqlqueries.sql.

 The programming section is handled in PFQuiz.py.
+Aside from the numpy library, it only requires the data files exist in a /data directory off the script's directory.

 The two files for the visualization are found in /viz.
 I wanted to use this opportunity to learn something about d3.
 However, I am not entirely pleased at the result.
 What you see is a copy and modify of the